 Hair Conditioner Side Effects & Hair Conditioner Benefits

-Now I know we’re all probably wondering the same things… Is conditioner bad for your scalp?
+Even though you now know what conditioner does, you’re probably still wondering…is conditioner bad for your scalp?
 Is leave-in conditioner bad for your hair?
 How much is too much?
 Is leave-in conditioner bad for your hair?

 Deep conditioning treatments work with your scalp to eliminate dry flakes and keep hair feeling oh so soft.
 So, how to use conditioner if you have beautiful hair?
 If your hair falls on the more elegant end of the spectrum, you could try switching up your routine by conditioning before you shampoo.
 You may also find that less is more in terms of your dry conditioning regime and that your hair appreciates it when you go easy on the roots.